 It is not unusual for a person who is dying to experience some hallucinations or distorted visions.

-In the hours before a person dies, their organs shut down and their body stops working.
-At this time, they may want their loved ones to be around them.
+In the hours before a person dies, their organs shut down, and their body stops working.
+It is not always clear when this happens.

 A person caring for a dying loved one in their last hours should make them feel as comfortable as they can.

-It is a good idea to keep talking to a dying person right up until they pass away.
+It is a good idea to keep talking with a dying person right up until they pass away.
 They can often still hear what is going on around them.

 If a dying person is attached to a heart rate monitor, those around them will be able to see when their heart has stopped working, meaning that they have died.